aspiers/git-deps/INSTALL.md

 ## Option 2: Install libgit2 from OS packages, and `git-deps` / pygit2 as Python modules

-In this case it should be enough to install libgit2 via your distribution's packaging tool, e.g. on openSUSE:
+In this case it may be enough to install libgit2 via your distribution's packaging tool, e.g. on openSUSE:

     sudo zypper install libgit2-24

-Then install `git-deps` which should also automatically install pygit2:
+Then install `git-deps` which should also automatically install pygit2 as one of its dependencies:

     pip install git-deps

+However be aware that this will pick a pygit2 version based on `requirements.txt` from `git-deps`, which may not be compatible with the libgit2 you have installed from OS packages.

 ## Option 3: Install everything from source